William Nicholson (artist, born 1872)

-Sir William Newzam Prior Nicholson (5 February 1872 – 16 May 1949) was a British painter of still-life, landscape and portraits.
-He also worked as a printmaker in techniques including woodcut, wood-engraving and lithography, as an illustrator, as an author of children's books and as a designer for the theatre.
+Sir William Newzam Prior Nicholson (5 February 1872 – 16 May 1949) was a British painter of still-life, landscape and portraits, but is mainly remembered as an illustrator and printmaker in techniques including woodcut, wood-engraving and lithography.
+He was also an author of children's books and worked as a designer for the theatre.

+In his twenties he achieved great success as a designer and printmaker, especially in woodcuts with limited colouring.
+Most showed a single figure.
+A number of sets of these were then reproduced as lithographs and published as books or in much larger unbound editions.

 Life

 William Nicholson was born in Newark-on-Trent on 5 February 1872, the youngest son of William Newzam Nicholson, an industrialist and Conservative MP of Newark, and his wife Annie Elizabeth Prior, the daughter of Joseph Prior and Elizabeth (née Mallam) of Woodstock, Oxon.
 From the age of 9 he attended Magnus Grammar School, first as a weekly boarder, later as a day-boy.
 He had art lessons from the painter, politician and art-master William Cubley of Newark-on-Trent, who had been a pupil of Sir William Beechey, in turn a pupil of Sir Joshua Reynolds.
 He was briefly a student at Hubert von Herkomer's art school, where he met his future wife Mabel Pryde (1871–1918), who introduced him to her brother James Pryde (1866–1941).
 From the autumn of 1891 he attended the Académie Julian in Paris, but after six months returned to Newark.

 In the spring of 1893, Nicholson eloped with Mabel Pryde, whom he had by then known for four years; they were married in Ruislip on 25 April.
 The couple went to live in what had been a pub, the Eight Bells at Denham, Bucks.
 They were soon joined by Mabel's brother James, and not long after by Ellen Terry's son Edward Gordon Craig and his wife May, who had also recently eloped and married.
 Nicholson received an annual allowance of £150 from his father.

-William and Mabel Nicholson had four children: the celebrated painter Ben (1894–1982); (John) Anthony (1897–1918), who died of wounds in France during the First World War; Annie Mary "Nancy" (1899–1978), artist and wife of the poet Robert Graves; and the architect and designer Christopher "Kit" (1904–1948).
-Mabel died in July 1918 in the Spanish flu epidemic, and Anthony died near the end of the war on 5 October 1918 of wounds received in action.
-The inscription on Nicholson's son's grave reads simply: "TONY".
-War commemoration artwork produced by Nicholson included The Cenotaph (Morning of the Peace Procession) (1919).
+William and Mabel Nicholson had four children: the celebrated painter Ben (1894–1982); Anthony (1897–1918), who died of wounds in France near the end of the First World War; Annie Mary "Nancy" (1899–1978), artist and wife of the poet Robert Graves; and the architect and designer Christopher "Kit" (1904–1948).
+Mabel died in July 1918 in the Spanish flu epidemic, and Anthony died soon afterwards.